 This article investigates the changes in the properties of water when exposed to sunlight for 40 days.
 The author hypothesized and proved that solar irradiation to water entraps electromagnetic radiation as potential energy, which becomes kinetic energy in various systems.

 Dora Marinova and Diana Bogueva make the case for social marketing interventions to influence people’s dietary behaviour away from the consumption of meat toward plant-based nutrition.
 A new dietary culture which endorses plant-based foods is required for the Anthropocene to arrest existential threats related to climate change, the use of land and other resources, and help shift Australians’ preferences away from high meat consumption.
-This will contribute to better nutrition, food security and achievement of global sustainable development goals.

 lan Sinclair opens this extensive article on overcoming Asthma with a quote from physician Dr. J.H.
 Tilden.
 “The proper way to study disease is to study health and every influence favourable or not to its continuance”.
 Basically, what he meant was that if we understand those laws which govern our health, then it will be apparent as to why people get sick.
 People get sick because they violate the laws of health.
 Therefore, let us start by examining these laws, or in other words examining what healthy living is all about.

 Mustard seed sprouts are an antibiotic – purifying the blood, cleansing the mucous membranes and stimulating the body.
 Mustard seeds are also good for digestion, stimulating gastric secretions, reducing flatulence, and is also effective in healing liver problems.
 This tiny little seed is able to stimulate the circulation of the blood, regulate blood pressure, cleansing body rashes and is also effective against acne, cold, relieve cough and catarrhal problems.
 The skin, hair and nails become healthier and stronger.
 It is also good for the eyesight.